digioz/Daarto/README.md

 ## Getting Started

-The solution contains a [project](https://github.com/giorgos07/Daarto/tree/master/src/AspNetCore.Identity.Dapper) which implements the core interfaces of ASP.NET Core Identity framework by using plain T-SQL.
+The solution contains an AspNetCore.Identity.Dapper project which implements the core interfaces of ASP.NET Core Identity framework by using plain T-SQL.

 You can use the project as a base for your own implementation but you can also include it in your project as a [nuget package](https://www.nuget.org/packages/AspNetCore.Identity.DapperOrm).

-Please refer to the [wiki](https://github.com/giorgos07/Daarto/wiki) section if you want to learn more how to use the package and the capabilities it offers.
+This is a forked project.
+Original version can be found at [wiki](https://github.com/giorgos07/Daarto/).